Sheep 101 logo

 Custom exempt

 Some custom exempt establishments have "live" markets associated with them.
 At a live market, the customer chooses an animal for slaughter and kills and/or processes it himself or has the custom processor process the lamb according to the customer's needs.
 Custom exempt slaughter facilities are usually inspected and licensed by the local or state government.
+Some custom establishments only have an exemption for processing, not slaughter.
+Be sure you know your local laws.

 State-inspected